Trading the Elliott Waves

 1: Selecting the Right Timeframe

-In general, the longer the timeframe used the more reliable it becomes technical analysis.
-Therefore, avoid very short-term patterns.
-Moreover, you can combine two different timeframes and design a multi-framework.
-For example, you can use a daily chart (D1) for tracking the main Elliot waves and an hourly chart (H1) for tracking the sub-waves.
-In that way, your analysis will be more reliable and more accurate regarding your entry/exit levels.
+Generally, the longer the timeframe, the more reliable the technical analysis becomes.
+Avoid very short-term patterns.
+You can also combine two different timeframes to create a multi-timeframe strategy.
+For example, use a daily chart (D1) to track the main Elliott waves and an hourly chart (H1) to follow the sub-waves.
+This approach can enhance the reliability and accuracy of your entry and exit levels.

-The 5th Impulsive Wave when you trade long, and the 3rd Corrective Wave when you trade short, are by far the most reliable and most dynamic waves of the Elliott Theory.
+The 5th Impulsive Wave for long trades and the 3rd Corrective Wave for short trades are considered the most reliable and dynamic waves in the Elliott Theory.

-■ 3rd Corrective Wave → when you trade short (↓)
+■ 3rd Corrective Wave → when trading short (↓)

-In order to avoid false signaling, you may confirm your entries with one or two indicators.
+To reduce the risk of false signals, confirm your entries using one or two indicators.

 ■ Using the Zig-Zag Indicator

-The Zig-Zag Indicator is pre-installed on MT4 and may help beginners to identify easier the Elliott Waves.
+The Zig-Zag Indicator, pre-installed on MT4, can help beginners more easily identify Elliott Waves.

-Adjust the MACD settings to {5, 34, 5} and seek for extreme indications and /or for divergences between price pattern and MACD pattern.
+Adjust the MACD settings to {5, 34, 5} and look for extreme values and/or divergences between price patterns and MACD signals.

 • MACD Line: (5-day EMA – 34-day EMA)

-• Signal Line: 5-day EMA of MACD Line
+• Signal Line: 5-day EMA of the MACD Line

 • MACD Histogram: MACD Line – Signal Line

-The Commodity Channel Index (CCI) was originally developed by Lambert in order to spot trends in commodity prices.
-Actually, CCI can be applied when trading any Financial Market, including Forex, stocks, and indices.
+The Commodity Channel Index (CCI), originally developed by Lambert to identify commodity trends, can be applied to any financial market, including Forex, stocks, and indices.

-You can adjust CCI to settings 34, and test the strength of any trend.
+Set the CCI to 34 to evaluate the strength of any trend.

 ■ Using the Fibonacci Retracement for Interpreting Corrective Waves

-In order to define the end of a corrective wave, you may use the Fibonacci Retracement Tool.
+To help define the end of a corrective wave, apply the Fibonacci Retracement Tool.

 4: Exit Plan (Stop-Loss and Take-Profit)

-As for your exit strategy, you may use a simple trailing stop order.
-The number of pips entered in the trailing stop should reflect the recent price volatility but also the profit potential of the trade.
+For your exit strategy, you can use a simple trailing stop order.
+The number of pips set for the trailing stop should reflect recent price volatility as well as the trade’s profit potential.

-Manually, take-profit orders can be placed before a major resistance or above major support.
-The Fibonacci Retracement may provide support and resistance levels.
-Pivot points can be used as well.
+Manually, take-profit orders can be placed just before major resistance or just above major support levels.
+The Fibonacci Retracement tool can help identify these support and resistance levels, and pivot points may be useful as well.

-The 5th Impulsive Wave and the 3rd Corrective Wave are long and very dynamic, and therefore, don’t be in a rush to take your profits.
+Since the 5th Impulsive Wave and the 3rd Corrective Wave tend to be long and very dynamic, avoid rushing to take profits.

-You can also set-up your price objectives by applying the Fibonacci Expansion tool.
+You can also set price targets using the Fibonacci Expansion tool.

-In any case, if the counting of waves changes to something else than the Elliot wave-5 pattern, you must adjust your stops, or you must get ready to exit the trade soon.
+If the wave count changes to something other than the Elliott Wave 5 pattern, adjust your stops accordingly or prepare to exit the trade soon.

-As is the case of any other trading strategy, money management is the key.
-In other words, you must apply the right rate of capital leverage.
-Here are two practices for applying effective money management:
+As with any trading strategy, money management is crucial.
+You need to apply the appropriate level of capital leverage.
+Here are two practical approaches to effective money management:

 MM Practice-1

-An easy way to apply the right money management is to execute any order on a Demo Account.
-Then you may open the same order on a Live Account by adjusting the size according to the desired risk exposure.
+Start by executing any order on a Demo Account.
+Then open the same order on a Live Account, adjusting the size according to your desired risk exposure.

 MM Practice-2

-First of all, decide how much of your available funds you are willing to risk on a trade.
-Let’s say $200.
+First, decide how much of your available funds you are willing to risk on a trade—for example, $200.

 Elliott Wave Theory